seleniumbase/SeleniumBase/README.md

 <code>deferred_assert_element()</code> and <code>deferred_assert_text()</code> will save any exceptions that would be raised.
 To flush out all the failed deferred asserts into a single exception, make sure to call <code>self.process_deferred_asserts()</code> at the end of your test method.
 If your test hits multiple pages, you can call <code>self.process_deferred_asserts()</code> before navigating to a new page so that the screenshot from your log files matches the URL where the deferred asserts were made.

-🔵 Accessing Raw WebDriver:
+🔵 Accessing Raw <a href="https://www.selenium.dev/documentation/webdriver/" target="_blank">WebDriver</a>:

-<p>If you need access to any commands that come with standard WebDriver, you can call them directly like this:</p>
+<p>If you need access to any commands that come with standard <a href="https://www.selenium.dev/documentation/webdriver/" target="_blank">WebDriver</a>, you can call them directly like this:</p>

 ```python
 self.driver.delete_all_cookies()